ivancea/Old-pet-projects/README.md

 From time to time, I like to check those projects.
 They are my time machine to my starts :D

 I've had a lot of fun and learned a lot making all those little steps into the programming world, and I hope there is someone who finds something interesting or useful here!

+## Structure

+Most projects are in the root as single files.
+Some others are full projects within a folder.
+Most of those in C++.

+Then, inside of the folder "otros" ("others") there are sub-folders for projects in other languages.